The NFL is getting its dose of coronavirus reality, and faces the ultimate test as training camps near

 That was a precursor to a barrage of tweets Sunday by prominent NFL players, with the hashtag “WeWantToPlay,” that expressed concern over the absence of satisfactory health and safety protocols by the league.
 One of those tweets was by Seahawks quarterback Russell Wilson:

 “I am concerned.
 My wife is pregnant. @NFL Training camp is about to start.
 And there’s still No Clear Plan on Player Health & Family Safety.
-We want to play football but we also want to protect our loved ones. #WeWantToPlay,”
+We want to play football but we also want to protect our loved ones. #WeWantToPlay”

 That coordinated effort by the NFLPA jolted the NFL to make some concessions Monday, though it’s hard to fathom why, with a four-month head start, the league was still working out details on the same day players started reporting to camp.